Arville’s Staff Training and Development Ethos Bears Fruit

 Thomas Williamson was named Technical Certificate Learner of the Year at the 41st Huddersfield Textile Centre of Excellence annual awards, beating off competition from many other renowned companies in the industry.

-Almost 200 guests at the event heard from Martin Jenkin, Textile Centre spokesman, that the number of apprenticeships offered by West Yorkshire firms in the textile sector was rising – evidence that employers such as Arville are firmly committed to invest in training, despite the introduction of the apprenticeship levy.
+Almost 200 guests at the event heard from Martin Jenkin, Textile Centre spokesman, that the number of apprenticeships offered by West Yorkshire firms in the textile sector was rising – evidence that employers such as Arville are firmly committed to investing in training, despite the introduction of the apprenticeship levy.

 Arville’s ethos is to continually invest in employees – the most vital ingredient to ongoing success.